 Since many passes include “skip the line” privileges, you will also save on time.

 7-Day Trip - $745

-In addition to the above activities, take advantage of even more free activities. like walking the Brooklyn Bridge, visit the High Line, and explore Soho, Chinatown and Little Italy.
+In addition to the above activities, take advantage of even more free activities like walking the Brooklyn Bridge, visiting the High Line, and exploring Soho, Chinatown, and Little Italy.

 Even with so many free things to do, you will still spend double on attractions and entertainment as you will have more than twice the amount of time to fill with activities.